Semiclassical picture of the Heisenberg spin glass in two dimensions: from weak localization to hydrodynamics: Discussion

-Several directions for future work naturally emerge from this picture.
-On the classical side, a more detailed characterization of the structure of the classical minima and their correlations will help clarify their role in determining the effective disorder seen by the spin waves.
-On the quantum side, a quantitative study of the interaction effects between spin waves would be highly desirable.
-In this respect, numerical approaches such as DMRG could be used to investigate the excitation spectrum of the full $S=1/2$ quantum model and compare it directly with the semiclassical predictions.
+The ultimate fate of the classical FM and AFM phases will be the subject of future work.
+On the quantum side, it would be interesting to investigate the low-energy excitations of the ground state.
+In this respect, numerical approaches such as DMRG could be used to analyze the excitation spectrum of the full $S=1/2$ quantum model and compare it with the semiclassical predictions, also including magnon interactions at the next orders in the $1/S$ expansion.
 Finally, it would be interesting to extend the present semiclassical analysis to three spatial dimensions.
 In $d=3$, where Anderson transitions are allowed in the AZ class~D, one may expect a genuine localization–delocalization transition already at the non-interacting level, also in the SG phase.